Meet our team

 Michele is the Natural Capital Analyst at WWF US in Washington DC.
 She has been working in GIS, remote sensing, and natural resources analysis in the Pacific Northwest for 17 years.
 Most recently she was working on indicators of scenic, natural, cultural and other resource conditions and creating a science based decision support system to inform land use planning in a congressionally designated protected area.
 Prior to that, she worked on conservation issues for Ecotrust in Portland, Oregon.
 Michele will provide support for natural capital analysis, initially in Myanmar and Mozambique, and will be working closely with the Valuing Nature team.
 Michele graduated with an M.S. in Geography from the Oregon State University where she focused on bio-geography.

-Marie Donahue is a project coordinator and researcher for the Minnesota-based NatCap team, providing project management and communications support and assisting with a variety of research and engagement activities.
-She is interested in the intersection of ecosystem services science, policy and practice, in the context of sustainable, livable cities and regional, multi-stakeholder landscape planning initiatives.
-Prior to joining NatCap, Marie earned her M.S. in natural resources and environment at the University of Michigan’s School of Natural Resources and Environment with a focus on environmental policy and planning, and she received a B.A. in economics and environmental studies from the University of Chicago.
+Marie Donahue is the program manager for the Twin Cities-based NatCap team at the University of Minnesota’s Institute on the Environment, where she manages projects, supports strategic planning and communications, and assists with a variety of other research and engagement activities.
+She is interested in the intersection of ecosystem services science, policy and practice, particularly in the contexts of sustainable, livable cities and multi-stakeholder landscape planning processes.
+Marie has contributed research on the recreation and mental health benefits of urban parks, and she has led a collaborative, interdisciplinary project exploring social equity and environmental justice in water resource organizations in Minnesota.
+Marie earned her M.S. in natural resources and environment at the University of Michigan’s School of Natural Resources and Environment with a focus on environmental policy and planning, and she holds a B.A. in environmental studies and economics from the University of Chicago.

 Ecosystem Services Analyst